mh6569/reflector/README.md

 # Reflector — Design Document

 ## Executive Summary
 Reflector is a privacy-first, AI-powered journaling companion that helps users build consistent reflection habits while uncovering meaningful patterns in their emotional life.
-Designed to run entirely on-device, Reflector ensures complete privacy and true data ownership.
-The system guides users with contextual prompts, surfaces insights from their writing, and generates gentle summaries that help them understand themselves over time.
+Designed to run on-device with small, local models, Reflector keeps your data private while still providing adaptive prompts, semantic tags, and gentle summaries grounded in your own entries.

 ---